-Visit this page to download the survey report on 30 June.
+Visit this page to download the survey report.

 This story is produced with the financial support of the European Union.
 Its content is the sole responsibility of RECOFTC and it does not necessarily reflect the views of the European Union.
 To find out more about this and other activities under the EU-funded Voices for Mekong Forests, visit the project page.